Building and Geomview under Windows

 xorg-x11-devel (for some required libs and includes)

-- If also building SaVi, under the Libs category:
+- If also building SaVi, under the Tcl category:

 libX11-devel, as noted above, if it has not already been installed, in order to compile SaVi with Tcl/Tk.

 - Launch cygwin, and prepare to type commands at its bash shell prompt.
 As Geomview requires X to run, it makes sense to launch the X server and work in an xterm window, which provides ctrl-mouseclick menu configuration options for left-, right-, and middle-click.
+(These options can be repeated in a menubar at hte top of each xterm.)
+This should be an option in the Start menu - install menu shortcuts.
 (You may need to alter e.g. trackpoint preference in the Mouse control panel to access the ctrl-middle-click menu.)
 If you have launched Cygwin's bash shell, type

 startx in the cygwin window to launch the X server.
 This will bring up an xterm window that you can now use to type all commands in.
 (If the